-He de-mystifies the Iyer-Iyenger rivalry for you by taking you to the areas that belong exclusively to them Triplicane and Mylapore and takes you through their temples and the people living around them.
+He de-mystifies the Iyer-Iyenger rivalry for you.
+By taking you to the areas that belong exclusively to them Triplicane and Mylapore.
+And takes you through their temples and the people living around them.
 He finds that the exclusivity is not so stringent anymore and you can find Iyers living in Triplicane too.
 Stories of how Iyengers think they are superior to Iyers because they think their God Vishu is the one who runs the world are interesting.
 The two divisions within Iyengers Thengalais and Vadagalais and a distinct identity mark that they carry on their foreheads and their fight for the temple make a good tea side story.
 While he is there he takes you to the famous Ratna Café for a peep into their trademark Sambhar recipe.

-He takes you through the perception of sex and sexologists in the city, musicians and their music, the December festival, hospital and its niche patients and the stories of the famous film stars.
-He introduces you to the person who has been chronicling the city for many years through his newspaper columns and which I am sure would have come handy to the author for the book.
-He takes you to the office of Chandamama and famous cartoonist Shankar and in this story it is like meeting someone you always knew but did not know where he existed.
+He takes you through the perception of sex and sexologists in the city, musicians and their music, the December festival, hospital and its niche patients.
+And the stories of the famous film stars.
+He introduces you to the person who has been chronicling the city for many years through his newspaper columns.
+Which I am sure would have come handy to the author, for the book.
+He takes you to the office of Chandamama and famous cartoonist Shankar.
+In this story, it is like meeting someone you always knew but did not know where he existed.

-In every story he picks up a character and lets the character tell you the story while authors himself sits along with you listening and providing some background information for context.
+In every story of Tamarind City, he picks up a character and lets the character tell you the story.
+While author himself sits along with you listening and providing some background information for context.
 His writing style is so conversational and so non-judgmental that you feel like taking the next train to Chennai and land in the places that he introduces you to and see it for yourself.
-While I was in the middle of the book, I called up a friend in Chennai to tell him that I am reading the book and next time when I come there I want to see these places.
+While I was in the middle of the book, I called up a friend in Chennai to tell him that I am reading the book.
+And next time when I come there I want to see these places.

 Being a journalist, he tends to remain an observer, and he quotes as he listens, very rarely giving his take on what is being said.
 This is a common element in most books written by the journalists.
 It is good because you get to draw your own conclusions and it is not so good when all you know about the subject comes only from this one source.
 Though I enjoyed most of the book, most interesting part remain little tidbits about Chennai that can become a part of a quiz and there are quite a few scattered through the book.